k1shk1n/qubership-git-system-follower/docs/concepts/gears.md

 git-system-follower uses a packaging format called Gear.
 Gear is a collection of files describe the variables and structure of files in a repository.

 Gears are created as files laid out in a particular directory tree.
-They can be packaged into archives, docker images (is scheduled to be converted to an OCI image).
+They can be packaged into archives, docker images/OCI artifacts.

 ## The Gear file structure
 A Gear is organized as a collection of files in the `git-system-follower-package/` directory inside your project.